 For family-based visa applications:

-If you are married: Your original marriage certificate, English translation, and a photocopy.
+If you are married: Your original marriage certificate, and a photocopy.

-If you were previously married: Your original divorce or spouse’s death certificate, English translation, and a photocopy.
+If you were previously married: Your original divorce or spouse’s death certificate, and a photocopy.
 Proof that a Colombian divorce was registered with civil authorities (either an annotated birth certificate or marriage certificate) is required in addition to the original divorce decree.